-For more than three decades, The Vancouver Sun has been using the power of its printing presses to tell the compelling and often heartbreaking stories of the children among us who need help, the children who are buried in poverty or suffering from disability and disadvantage, children who cannot help themselves.
+For more than three decades, The Vancouver Sun has been using the power of its printing presses to tell the often heartbreaking stories of the children among us who need help, who are buried in poverty or suffering from disability and disadvantage, children who cannot help themselves.

-That collective commitment, a magical melding of The Vancouver Sun Children’s Fund and your generosity, has created an astonishing legacy: To date, you have donated close to $11.5 million to the The Vancouver Sun Children’s Fund, of which more than $7 million has been distributed to nearly 1,000 non-profit children’s charities around B.C.
+That legacy is more than $11.5 million to the The Vancouver Sun Children’s Fund, of which more than $7 million has been distributed to nearly 1,000 non-profit children’s charities around B.C.